-The English honor society – Sigma Tau Delta – is hosting a reception to celebrate the publication of Professor Shena McAuliffe’s new novel The Good Echo (Black Lawrence Press, Dec.
+The English honor society – Sigma Tau Delta -- hosted a reception to celebrate the publication of Professor Shena McAuliffe’s new novel The Good Echo (Black Lawrence Press, Dec.
 2018).
-The party will be held on Tuesday, Feb 26th at 5.30pm in the Breazzano Great Room.
+Tuesday, Feb 26th at 5.30pm in the Breazzano Great Room.

 Jennifer Mitchell: The Female Fantastic: Gendering the Supernatural in the 1890s and 1920s

 Assistant Professor Jennifer Mitchell has co-edited a book of scholarly essays, The Female Fantastic: Gendering the Supernatural in the 1890s and 1920s (Routledge, 2019).
 To this volume, Prof. Mitchell also contributed her own chapter on “Fantastic Transformations: Queer Desires and ‘Uncanny Time’ in Work by Radclyffe Hall and Virginia Woolf.”